 The idea of moving from prioritizing my personal comfort to greater community involvement and service is not new to me.
 Last month I participated in a 28 day challenge on Instagram led by @laylafsaad called “Me and White Supremacy.”
 It was an intense self-examination/education about the nature of white supremacy in the USA and my internalization of it/contribution to perpetuating it.
 All at the same time as continuing to be the super nice white spiritual lady that I am. *insert the eyeroll one may be tempted to give younger versions of oneself, before remembering to be kind*

 I had previously read Layla’s open letter/blog post from October 2017 entitled “I need to talk to spiritual white women about white supremacy,” (<– that link is for part 1; click here for part 2) but had still managed to keep my spiritual life and online persona compartmentalized, separate from the concerns of the real world beyond the confines of my home.
-Maybe I didn’t feel educated enough to speak on these topics, or thought that I didn’t have a big enough “platform” to make a difference, but the deeper truth is that I was just too lazy to figure out how to do the work, and didn’t want to share my pretty Tarot account on Instagram with ugly, worldly stuff.
-This fits with my personal pattern of spiritual bypassing/escapism; it was out of my comfort zone to become someone who had integrated her spiritual pursuits with her worldly awareness and practices (and for that awareness/practice to be “good enough” to share).
+Maybe I didn’t feel educated enough to speak on these topics, or thought that I didn’t have a big enough “platform” to make a difference, but what if the deeper truth is that I was just too lazy to figure out how to do the work, and didn’t want to share my pretty Tarot account on Instagram with ugly, worldly stuff?
+This fits with my personal pattern of spiritual bypassing/escapism; it was out of my comfort zone to *become* someone who had integrated her spiritual pursuits with her worldly awareness and practices (and for that awareness/practice to be “good enough” to share).

 Perfection is the enemy of progress

 But wait…isn’t this sort of integration that I just said I had been called to do as part of Jessica’s mentoring program?
 Yes, yes it was.
 And so somehow, thankfully, when I saw one of my Instagram friends posting about Layla’s 28 day challenge, I knew it was time to step up.
 I did the whole 28 days worth of prompts, and it was truly transformative.
-(Click here to sign up for the workbook version of these prompts, coming soon.)
+(Click here to sign up for the workbook version of these prompts, coming soon.
+UPDATE: now available at the same link as a book.)
 And it broke down the walls I had erected between my nice, sweet (however personal) Tarot life and the rest of the world that I had been bypassing because I could, because I am comfortable and I like it that way.
 I had been waiting to become some perfectly educated person before bothering to speak up, to become some perfect example of activism in real life before claiming any affiliation online with social justice movements, all in the name of avoiding criticism, I believe.
 This is a form of “white silence” that I learned about in Layla’s challenge, and it’s just one harmful facet behavior that upholds white supremacy.
 When you say nothing, nothing ever changes.

 Part of addressing one’s own internalization of a white supremacist culture is recognizing that the work of detoxing from your conditioning is never going to be complete.
 So right away you have to give up waiting for perfection before you act.
 You will never be perfect, and in fact, perfectionism is one more feature of a white supremacist culture.
 How’s THAT little nugget of truth for motivating me to step up and be imperfect about it?!